sophia0103/ATdITGruppe2/README.md

 In order to run our app you need to do the following things:

-- Install MariaDB and run the SQL queries in the file [SQL Befehler_akt.docx](./SQL Befehle_akt).
+- Install MariaDB and run the SQL queries in the file [SQL Befehler_akt.docx](./SQL Befehle_akt) .
 You can run them in the mySQL command line after you created the database "gemuese4You" in your HeidiSQL Client
 - Then open the [gemuese4you](./gemuese4you) folder as a java project in eclipse.
 In the util.java class in package gemuese4you you need to change the credentials in method getConnection line 45 to your local  username and password.
 - If you start the app now it could be the case that it can not find some database driver.
 Then you have to right click on the project -> Build Path -> Configure Build Path then choose the tap Libraries on the top and remove the db java client under Classpath and then click on Add External JARs and add [this](./mariadb-java-client-2.6.2.jar) db client.
 After adding it to the classpath got to the tap Order and Export and tick the newly added db client.